 In addition, the Programme will also include:

-- Other events and sessions – 1 hour a month from July to December 2021.
+- Other events and sessions – 1 hour monthly from July to December 2023.

-Please note that as a Mentor, attendance for the MasterClass session, learning pod, and other events and sessions is not compulsory.
-However, we encourage Mentors to attend these events and sessions to make the most of their mentoring experience.
+As a Mentor, attendance for the Masterclass session and other events/sessions is not compulsory.
+However, we encourage Mentors to attend these events/sessions to make the most of their mentoring experience.

-Mentors will also be invited to attend the Programme closing event held on 8 December 2021.
+Mentors will also be invited to attend the Programme closing event held in December 2023.